kaustuvchatterjee/lakes/README.md

 # lakes
 Mumbai Lake Levels

-Updates data on water levels in lakes supplying water to MUmbai
+Updates data on water levels in lakes supplying water to Mumbai